meiling-fdu/Natural-Language-Processing-with-Python/README.md

 # Natural-Language-Processing-with-Python
-codes of book - Natural Language Processing with Python
+example and exercises codes of book - Natural Language Processing with Python

+Experiment environment: python 3.6